Pressure Sensitive Carton Sealing Tape

 Unlike Water-Activated Tape, Pressure Sensitive Tape (PST) consists of film and a tacky substance that adheres to a given surface when light pressure is applied.
 Most tapes you use at home - masking tape, duct tape, Scotch tape – are PST.

 Our Pressure Sensitive Tapes work well for low volume applications and are especially suitable for presentation style eco-friendly shipping boxes - including our tab locking boxes and literature mailers.
+The tape itself is not recyclable, but the tape does not inhibit the substrate it is put on from being recycled.
 Explore our Water-Activated Tape for higher-volume applications.

 PRESSURE SENSITIVE TAPE OPTIONS

 Kraft Flatback Tape: Recommended for paper-based pressure sensitive tape.
-The unique biodegradable blend of paper backing and pressure-sensitive natural and synthetic rubber adhesive is easy to tear - no dispenser is necessary.
+The unique blend of paper backing and pressure-sensitive natural and synthetic rubber adhesive is easy to tear.

 Cello Tape: Plastic tape remains the industry standard because it is the easiest to come by.
 We've married a cellophane backing with a natural and synthetic rubber adhesive.
 It is uniquely and entirely plant-derived, renewable, and industrially compostable.